AsaTyr2018/UXWebPlayer/docs/planning/project-plan.md

 - **Configuration lifecycle:** Store `uxplayer.config.json` under version control, with sample profiles for development, staging, and production.
 - **Release cadence:** Target monthly tagged releases until v1.0.0, then adopt semantic versioning with changelog updates per release.
 - **Support policy:** Maintain compatibility with the two latest major versions of Chrome, Firefox, Safari, and Edge.
 Document fallback experience for legacy browsers.
+- **Admin availability:** Design admin services for zero-downtime deployments; use feature flags or staged rollouts to avoid interrupting active embeds.

 ### Optional Feature Modules
 - **Audio visualization pack:** Ship a lightweight canvas-based waveform and spectrum visualizer that syncs with audio playback for music-only deployments.
 Expose theme tokens for colors and animation intensity so admins can align visuals with branding.